 You have suggested that 1989 Op.
 Att'y Gen. No. 89-069 implies that the prohibitions contained in R.C.
 3313.33 might not be strictly applied.
 That opinion considered the positions of public school teacher in a local school district and president of a board of education in another local school district within the same county school district (now educational service center) and concluded that the positions were compatible unless the school districts contracted for the exchange of teaching services under R.C.
 3313.84 and the exchange included the individual in question.
 1989 Op.
 Att'y Gen. No. 89-069 (syllabus, paragraph 3).
 An exchange of teaching services under R.C.
 3313.84 permits the teachers who are exchanged to be paid by the district in which they are regularly employed and does not authorize any expenditure in excess of the payment of salaries.
 R.C.
 3313.84.
 Thus, the arrangement at issue in 1989 Op.
-Att'y Gen. No. 89-069 did not involve a contract for the purchase of services, and that opinion did not consider an indirect pecuniary interest of the sort addressed in this opinion.
+Att'y Gen. No. 89-069 did not involve a contract for the sort addressed in this opinion.
 Therefore, 1989 Op.
 Att'y Gen. No. 89-069 does not affect the analysis set forth in this opinion.